dredshep/AdamantFiSite/docs/api/CoinGecko API/CoinGecko API Integration.md

 ### Steps to Obtain an API Key:

-1. Register for an account at CoinGecko by visiting the [registration page](https://www.coingecko.com/en/api/documentation).
+1. Register for an account at CoinGecko by visiting the [registration page](https://www.coingecko.com/).
-2. Once registered, navigate to the API section available at [CoinGecko API Access](https://www.coingecko.com/account/api_access).
-3. Follow the prompts to generate a new API key.
+2. Verify your email address to complete the registration process.
+3. Once verified, you'll be logged in.
+Go to the [pricing page](https://www.coingecko.com/en/api/pricing) to get started.
+4. Click "Create a Demo Account" to create your API key, and fill in your details.
+5. This will redirect you to the [developer dashboard](https://www.coingecko.com/en/developers/dashboard).
+Get your API key there. ("Add New Key" button, it's bright and green).

 ## Configuring the API Key in Your Project